simon-anthony/sqldev_krb/README.md

   -s <salt>        specify the salt to use
   -f               request salt from KDC
+  -V               print Java version and exit
+  -J <java_home>   specify JAVA_HOME (default: ) if unset use
-  -V               print Java version and exit options -s and -f only supported with Java >=19
+                   SetJavaHome from product.conf or SQL Developer built-in JDK options -s and -f only supported with Java >=19
 ```